ThunderWiring/learning-computer-vision/sift/README.md

 ## Why SIFT?
 As a beginner in computer vision, this algorithm covers a lot of basic concepts, like keypoints, gradients, histograms, ... etc. i found it extremly helpful to better understand those concepts and built an intuition regarding how the computer descripe an image.

+## TODO
+* Create the method to calculate the descriptor feature (histograms)
+* Create function to compare 2 descriptors

 ## Results
 Visualizing the results was a bit harder, the drawing functionality didn't provide accurate results, this is something that i'm still working on.